The paradox of one-sided vs. two-sided tests of significance

 Why is that?

-Note that we can just as easily state that we cannot reject the claim "John’s weigh less than 80kg" at the 95% significance level (the one-sided test in the opposite direction) without any compromise of integrity or validity of the results.
+Note that we can just as easily state that we cannot reject the claim "John’s weight is less than 80kg" at the 95% significance level (the one-sided test in the opposite direction) without any compromise of integrity or validity of the results.

 The scale is obviously the statistical test of our choice and it remains uninterested in what claims any of us predicts, expects or wants to make after the weighing.
 The rest of the metaphor should be obvious.